Diffusion Geometry: Computing Diffusion Geometry from Data

 for all $\beta$, where $\epsilon$ is a small regularisation parameter.
 The bilinear form on the left of this equation is then \textit{coercive}, because

 and \textit{bounded}, because

 and the form defines an inner product so Cauchy-Schwarz implies

-These two properties mean that the Galerkin equation \ref{galerkin eq} is well-posed and has a unique solution in $L^2(\Omega^k_\Delta(M))$.
+These two properties mean that the Galerkin equation \ref{galerkin eq} is well-posed and has a unique solution in $\Omega^k_\Delta(M)$.
 The finite truncated basis $\{c_k : k \leq K\}$ is orthonormal, so the solution we obtain for each $K$ will converge to the true solution as $K \rightarrow \infty$.
-This formulation is fully symmetric, so is more efficient to compute, and there are nice formulas for the terms $\inp{d\alpha}{d\beta}$ (see Section \ref{appendix hodge laplacian}).
+This formulation is fully symmetric, so is efficient to compute (see Section \ref{appendix hodge laplacian}).

 We can solve equations involving other operators, like the Hessian or codifferential, by defining the corresponding Sobolev inner products on their domains, picking an orthonormal basis for that inner product, and solving the equations in the truncated basis.